This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 One of the most popular things to do in Ho Chi Minh City (aka Saigon) is visiting the Cu Chi Tunnels.

 Most people join a tour group to make the visit.
-But if you’re like me and averse to such group tours, however, great news: it’s possible to DIY it!
+But if that’s not your vibe, great news: it’s possible to DIY it!

 Here’s everything you need to know about visiting the Cu Chi Tunnels on your own.